Article Updated Sept 2018

 If you have a website or social following, Social Bluebook is a good resource for checking your value.
 Also worth mentioning: sponsored content isn't just on blogs anymore.
 Bloggers can get paid to share social content (for example, a paid post on Instagram).
 And some bloggers get paid to do live videos on Facebook.
 All sponsored content must be disclosed clearly in an article, and on social media with #AD in the content.

 Freelance article writing can be a great way to gain experience in the blogging world.
 Bloggers with a large following often hire guest writers, and websites sometimes hire too.
 My first few articles on a friend's website 3 years ago were paid about $50.
 It was a good experience and I learned a lot about keywords, marketing, and content development.

-I also spent time last year developing content for eHow.
+I also spent time two years ago developing content for eHow.
 They were easy to work with and payment was good and prompt.
 On the flip side, 6-8 content deadlines within a few weeks of each other can be stressful.

 If you are looking to gain article writing experience also consider pitching article ideas to local magazines.
 This would especially be a good fit for bloggers with a copywriting background.
 I used to write for Charlotte Home & Garden's blog, and contributed to a few print articles.
 I found the experience helpful, and gained insight into editorial writing and what home & garden readers want.

 4. Add Ads to Your Site

 Ads can be a great resource for bloggers, and they can be added tastefully.
 I added ads to my site a year ago and I am paid by the amount of page views I receive to my website a month (in simple terms!)
 I work with Mediavine and think they are fantastic with their support.
 Typically I’m paid between $400-700 in ads but this can vary a lot by season!

 Are you an experienced photographer?
 An illustrator?
 Or crafter?
 You can teach a class!
 People love to learn and be inspired.